thephpleague/url/4.0/components/overview.md

 ## Component modification

-Each URL component class can have its content modified using the `modify` method.
+Each URI component class can have its content modified using the `modify` method.
 This method expects:

 - a string;
 - an object with the `__toString` method;